edwinallenz/exjira/README.md

 ## Usage

 ### 1. Get the Jira access token
-In order to access Jira API you need to generate an access-token that is included on each request to the Jira API
+In order to access Jira API you need to generate an access-token that must be included on each request to the Jira API

 This page shows how to authenticate clients against the Jira REST API using OAuth (1.0a).
 We’ll explain how OAuth works with Jira, and walk you through an example of how to use OAuth to authenticate an Elixir application (consumer) against the Jira (resource) REST API for a user (resource owner).
 This process is base on the Java version from [Jira documentation](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-oauth-authentication).